elmtree-askmo/cloudcannon-app/content/learn/biotechnology/how-do-condensation-reactions-and-hydrolysis-contribute-to-the-synthesis-and-breakdown-of-macromolecules.md

 url: /learn/biotechnology/questions/how-do-condensation-reactions-and-hydrolysis-contribute-to-the-synthesis-and-breakdown-of-macromolecules
 score: -1.0
 related_article1:
-    id: 170973
+    id: 170965
     title: >-
-        What is the importance of sequence specificity in the synthesis of biomolecules?
+        How are peptide bonds formed, and what role do they play in protein structure?
-    subject: Biotechnology
+    subject: Chemistry
-    url: /learn/biotechnology/questions/what-is-the-importance-of-sequence-specificity-in-the-synthesis-of-biomolecules
+    url: /learn/chemistry/questions/how-are-peptide-bonds-formed-and-what-role-do-they-play-in-protein-structure
 related_article2:
-    id: 170957
+    id: 170968
     title: >-
-        How do excitation and emission filters function in fluorescence microscopy?
+        What is the role of ATP in energy transfer within cells?
     subject: Biotechnology
-    url: /learn/biotechnology/questions/how-do-excitation-and-emission-filters-function-in-fluorescence-microscopy
+    url: /learn/biotechnology/questions/what-is-the-role-of-atp-in-energy-transfer-within-cells
 related_article3:
-    id: 170957
+    id: 170972
     title: >-
-        How do excitation and emission filters function in fluorescence microscopy?
+        How does molecular modeling aid in predicting molecular interactions?
-    subject: Biotechnology
+    subject: Chemistry
-    url: /learn/biotechnology/questions/how-do-excitation-and-emission-filters-function-in-fluorescence-microscopy
+    url: /learn/chemistry/questions/how-does-molecular-modeling-aid-in-predicting-molecular-interactions
 related_article4:
-    id: 170966
+    id: 170972
     title: >-
-        What are the components of a nucleotide, and how do they contribute to the structure of nucleic acids?
+        How does molecular modeling aid in predicting molecular interactions?
-    subject: Biotechnology
+    subject: Chemistry
-    url: /learn/biotechnology/questions/what-are-the-components-of-a-nucleotide-and-how-do-they-contribute-to-the-structure-of-nucleic-acids
+    url: /learn/chemistry/questions/how-does-molecular-modeling-aid-in-predicting-molecular-interactions
 related_article5:
-    id: 170967
+    id: 170965
     title: >-
-        How do nucleotides function as energy carriers in cells?
+        How are peptide bonds formed, and what role do they play in protein structure?
-    subject: Biotechnology
+    subject: Chemistry
-    url: /learn/biotechnology/questions/how-do-nucleotides-function-as-energy-carriers-in-cells
+    url: /learn/chemistry/questions/how-are-peptide-bonds-formed-and-what-role-do-they-play-in-protein-structure
 ---

 &nbsp;